-The Pre-master Programme is made up of three parts: two compulsory parts and one optional part.
+The Pre-master Programme consists of three parts: two compulsory parts and one optional part.

 NOTE: In the Pre-master Programme no exemptions will be granted.

-Part 1: Basic curriculum - Academic skills (24 EC)
+Part 1: Basic curriculum - Academic skills (25 EC)

-Philosophy of Science (block 2) 3 EC
+Philosophy of Science (block 2) , , 3 EC

-Applied Business Methods (trimester 5) 6 EC

-International Marketing Research (trime ester 6) 3 EC
+Research Project (block 5, 6 and 7) 10 EC

 Research Training / Bachelor Thesis (trimesters 8 and 9) 12 EC

-Total 24 EC
+Total 25 EC